Mirobit/bitcoin-node-manager/README.md

 ## Installation

-1. Clone this repository or [download](https://github.com/Mirobit/bitcoin-node-manager/releases) it.
+1. Clone the repository.
 2. Make sure `bitcoind` (`-daemon`) is running.
 If you use `bitcoin-qt` set `server=1` in the `bitcoin.conf` file.
 3. Copy `src/Config.sample.php` and remove `.sample`.
 Open `src/Config.php` and enter your Bitcoin Core RPC credentials and set the BNM password.

 ### Manual setup

 4. Make sure the BNM folder is in your web servers folder (e.g. `/var/www/html/`).
 If the server is publicly accessible, I recommend renaming the BNM folder to something unique.
 Although BNM is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
+5. Check that the server (e.g. `www-data`) has access (read and write) to the data folder (git will change the ownership by default).
-5. Open the URL to the folder in your browser and login with the password chosen in `src/Config.php`.
+6. Open the URL to the folder in your browser and login with the password chosen in `src/Config.php`.

 ### Docker